VariantSync/DiffDetective-Demo/README.md

 ### Install DiffDetective
 Follow the setup instructions on the [DiffDetective website](https://variantsync.github.io/DiffDetective/).
-These instructions make you clone, the repo and install it.
+These instructions make you clone the repo and install it.
-Afterward, come back here and you should be ready to go.
+After installing DiffDetective, you can use it in any of your maven projects, including this demo.

+## Demonstration
+To run the demo, simply follow the steps in the YouTube video above.

+The `main` branch already contains the full demo source code.
+If you want an empty demo template project to implement the demo yourself, or to use DiffDetective for other purposes, you may switch to the `empty` branch.